Here’s the dead shark story that had the internet buzzing, but did it really swim 40 miles inland?

 Jared Moser discovered the decomposing shark while four-wheeling in Kenefick.
-Texas Game Warden Randy Button visited the makeshift grave the next morning, making the conclusion that the shark was deliberately dumped at this location.
+Texas Parks and Wildlife Game Warden Randy Button visited the makeshift grave the next morning, making the conclusion that the shark was deliberately dumped at this location.
 Tracks from where it had been dragged into the water, as well as evidence of a hook, made that determination easy.

 My brother n law found a shark in trinity river 😱😱😱 out in Kenefick, TXPhoto creds: Jared Moser